 The good news is that there are many other key trends to take into the race – let’s take a look.

 Age – Last year’s winner - Cloth Cap - was an 8 year-old and this is a good age cut off point.
-In recent times we’ve seen a massive 17 of the last ten runnings.
-But the wider age trend suggests looking at horses aged 8 or younger as this has applied to 16 of the last 18 renewals (89%).
+In recent times we’ve seen a massive 17 of the last 19 winners aged 8 or younger, while 12 of the last 19 winners were aged 6 or 7.
 We had a 10 year-old winner – Sizing Tennessee – win in 2018, but he was the first double-figure aged winner since 1981 - while since 1961, the race has only produced four winners aged 10 or older!
 In short, it’s best to focus on the runners aged 6, 7 or 8.

-Past Wins – The key trend to note here is that 16 of the last 18 winners had won between 2 and 5 times over fences before.
+Previous Wins – The main stat to note here is that 17 of the last 19 winners had won between 2 and 5 times over fences before.
 This suggests we are looking for horses with a certain degree of experience but are not fully exposed to the handicapper.
-This was again backed up in 2019 with De Rasher Counter having won just twice over fences before heading to Newbury.
+Cloth Cap was having only his nineth run over fences and prior to winning this race had landed just two races over the bigger obstacles.

-Betting Guide and Market Leaders – Considering we normally get a big field, the favourites don’t do too badly.
-In the last 18 runnings, we’ve seen 6 winning market leaders (33%), but it’s worth pointing out we’ve also had 10 unplaced jollies in that same period.
+Betting Guide and Market Leaders – Considering we normally get a big field; the favourites don’t fare too badly.
+In the last 19 runnings, we’ve seen 6 winning market leaders (32%), but it’s worth pointing out we’ve also had 11 unplaced jollies in that same period.
 This indicates the favourites tend to win or flop!
 With 16 of the last 19 winners returning 12/1 or shorter and the average winning SP in that period 9/1, then it’s a race that doesn’t produce too many shock big-priced winners.
 Since 2002, we’ve seen just Madison du Berlais (25/1) and Triolo D’Arlene (20/1) as the biggest-priced victors.

 Weight – Being a handicap race, then weight carried, and a horses current rating are certainly worth taking into account.
-12 of the last 18 winners were officially rated between 140 and 151.
-With 13 of the last 18 winners (72%) carrying 10st 13lbs or more in weight then around this point looks to be the best weight cut-off point.
+12 of the last 19 winners were officially rated between 140 and 151.
+With 13 of the last 19 winners (68%) carrying 10st 13lbs or more in weight then around this point looks to be the best weight cut-off point.
 Last year’s winner only had 10st to carry and having bolted up by 10 lengths was clearly ahead of the handicapper at the time - he was raised a massive 12lbs after.
 But it’s also worth noting that classier horses in the race are more than capable of giving the weight away in this contest - since 2005 (16 renewals), with seen 11 winners carry 11st 1lbs or more.

 Course Form – Newbury is classed as one of the more premier tracks and even though its fences take some jumping it’s a fairly flat course.
-But having experience of the Berkshire venue seems to have helped past winners as 13 of the last 18 winners of this race had run at Newbury in the past, with 9 of those winning there over fences too!
-Looking back to the 2019, this was again another big plus for the winner, as he’d won a Novice Handicap Chase at Newbury the season before.
+That said, having experience of the Berkshire venue seems to have helped past winners as 13 of the last 19 winners of this race had run at Newbury in the past, with 9 of those winning there over fences too!